sora-xor/sora-docs/src/adding-tokens-to-hashi-bridge.md

+---
+title: Adding Tokens to Hashi Bridge | Sora Docs
+head:
+  - - meta
+    - name: description
+      content: Learn how to add tokens to the Hashi Bridge on the Sora Network.
+Discover the step-by-step process of listing new tokens on the bridge, including the requirements, procedures, and considerations for adding tokens.
+Explore the benefits of bridging assets and enabling interoperability between different blockchain networks through the Hashi Bridge.
+  - - meta
+    - name: keywords
+      content: adding tokens, Hashi Bridge, Sora Network, listing tokens, requirements, procedures, asset bridging, interoperability, blockchain networks
+---

 # Adding a Token to the HASHI Bridge

 Adding tokens to the HASHI bridge allows them to be transferred between the SORA and Ethereum Networks.